ncmoliver/ai-case-study/README.md

 **Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)**

 ShotQuality used AI technologies within an algorithm based software that is based on 90 different variables.
 Based on a podcast, Gerszerb breaks down some of the main factors that goes into the algorithm:
-* Shot Making ability: A player natural ability to shoot the type of shot they are taking.
+* Shot Making Ability: A player natural ability to shoot the type of shot they are taking.
 * Type Of Shot: A catch and shoot shot naturally has a higher probability of going in than a shot off the dribble.
 A more drastic example, a layup has a higher probability of scoring than a 3 pointer.
 * Contested/Open: A player that has spaces and time to shoot the basketball, has more access to the muscle memory that they use to naturally shoot.
 Contested shots have the ability to rush, confine, or limit a players natural movement.